๐ŸฒInternational Food and Culture

 Seventh-day Adventist Health Principles

-• Whole-food emphasis promotes plant-based eating as God's original diet from Eden—many members are vegetarian or vegan
+• Whole-food emphasis promotes plant-based eating as God's original diet from the Garden of Eden.
+Many members are lacto-ovo vegetarian or fully vegan.

-• Stimulant avoidance includes alcohol, tobacco, and caffeine, viewing these as harmful to the body-temple
+• Stimulant avoidance includes alcohol, tobacco, and caffeine, viewing these as harmful to the "body-temple" (drawn from 1 Corinthians 6:19).

 Mormon Word of Wisdom

-• Prophetic health code from 1833 encourages grains, fruits, and vegetables as dietary foundations—remarkably progressive for its era
+• Prophetic health code revealed in 1833 (Doctrine and Covenants, Section 89) encourages grains, fruits, and vegetables as dietary foundations.

-• Meat moderation advises consumption "sparingly" and primarily in times of need, rather than as a daily staple
+• Meat moderation advises consumption "sparingly" and primarily in times of cold, winter, or famine, rather than as a daily staple.

-• Substance prohibitions forbid alcohol, tobacco, coffee, and tea, emphasizing clear-mindedness and bodily stewardship
+• Substance prohibitions forbid alcohol, tobacco, coffee, and tea, emphasizing clear-mindedness and bodily stewardship.
+Note that the coffee and tea prohibition is specific to these beverages; herbal teas are generally considered acceptable.

 Ritual Fasting and Periodic Abstinence